Table of Contents

 Export options

-Crop and reduce the model
+Crop and reduce faces of the model

 Tip